 In my role, you pay attention to conferences.
 Ideally, you’d go to them all and sift through the repetition to get interesting golden nuggets to write about.
 But, especially outside Silicon Valley, that means lots of travel, and you start to pick and choose.

 As an actual practicing engineer, you (hopefully) have actual projects to work on, so traveling to conferences means trading off some productivity for learning useful things.
 Question is, how do you choose?

-In particular, the IoT is blowing up huge.
-It’s the way you get attention or traction these … Read More → "Free Markets and IoT Conferences I"
+In particular, the IoT is blowing up huge, learn more from the Read More → "Free Markets and IoT Conferences I"

 Three little letters that rule the world.
 They are but the sun and we are but the moon.
 Oh IoT, where would we be without you?
 2012 perhaps?
 In this episode of “On The Scene” we examine a wide range of IoT small-form-factor boards with Cliff Ortmeyer of Element14.
 Join us while we tour Element14’s booth at this year’s EELive! expo, and get chatty with Cliff.

 One of the featured technologies in my DATE report was spintronics.
 This week the Technology Academy Finland, backed by the Finnish State awarded the 2014 Millennium technology prize of 1 million Euros about US$1.4 million to Prof. Stuart Parkin.
 No, I didn’t know the name either, but as the film on the TAF web site explains, http://taf.fi/en/millennium-technology-prize/ he is the man who made it possible to exploit spintronics commercially.
 Parkin is British and when working as an IBM Fellow at the Almaden Research Centre he … Read More → "Spintronics recognition"